brettski/brettski.com/src/_blog/posts/symantec-faulse-positive-on-superscan.md

 ---
-title: "Symantec False-Positive on Superscan"
+title: 'Symantec False-Positive on Superscan'
-date: "2007-02-05T21:28:38.000Z"
+date: '2007-02-05T21:28:38.000Z'
 categories:
-  - "computer-hell"
+  - 'computer-hell'
-slug: "symantec-faulse-positive-on-superscan"
+slug: 'symantec-faulse-positive-on-superscan'
 ---

 To my suprise this afternoon, scanner.exe, the executable of Superscan 2.06, is being identified by Symantic Antivirus Corporate Addition version 10.1.x as being infected with the [backdoor.Graybird](http://www.symantec.com/security_response/writeup.jsp?docid=2003-040217-2506-99).